akltech/Object-Detection/README.md

 # Tutorial: Detect and track objects in real-time with OpenCV

-OpenCV's Cascade Classifier is a machine learning framework for object detection.
-You can leverage a Cascade Classifier with a pretrained model to detect and track objects in real-time:

-- The pretrained model contains the features needed to detect an object.
+Tutorial: Detect and track objects in real-time with OpenCV Detect and track objects in an image or video with tools in OpenCV, a computer vision library.
+To achieve object detection with OpenCV, you can use OpenCV’s Cascade Classifier, a machine learning framework.
+The Cascade Classifier is often used with pretrained models for several reasons:

-- To detect an object of interest, researchers train classifiers on large datasets over long periods of time.
+- You need extensive resources to train a Cascade Classifier to detect an object of interest.
+Researchers train classifiers on large datasets over long periods of time.
-When this process is complete, the classifier generates a pretrained model.
+- - You can leverage the model’s knowledge.
+The pretrained model contains the features needed to detect an object.

 ### What you will learn